By Attila Zønn

 She’d learned to drive trucks in her teens during summer break when she accompanied her father on the long hauls, and sometimes she’d take the wheel so Dad could nap in the back.
 Dad told her to stay within the speed limit and watch out for cops.
 She thought watching out for cops was pointless because as soon as you see them, they’ve already seen you.

 That was a good time in her life.
 There she was, with Dad’s cap and sunglasses on, feeling so accomplished manoeuvring all that weight.
-What other seventeen-year-old girls could handle an eighteen-wheeler?
+What other seventeen-year-old girl could handle an eighteen-wheeler?
 She felt safe clutching the wheel because her dad told her, “In a wreck, unless you hit another transport, this rig comes out on top.”

 Those were the good old days.